 Offor's second-half goal lifts CF Montreal over Inter Miami 1-0

+With a stretch of three road games, including the Canadian Championship final on June 7, winning on Saturday was “very important” to coach Hernan Losada.

+“It was kind of a final for us to be honest with you,” Losada said.
+“A home game against a straight opponent, who had before tonight the exact same amount of games played, victories and defeats as us.
+It was very important to keep the three points at home.”

 Montreal goalkeeper Jonathan Sirois shined between the pipes, making five saves.
-The native of LaSalle, Que., recorded a fifth clean sheet and set a new club record for minutes without conceding at home.
+The native of LaSalle, Que., in his first MLS season, recorded a fifth clean sheet and set a new club record for minutes without conceding at home.

+“He hasn’t stopped improving, he has a really good mentality,” said Losada about Sirois, who also thanked goalkeeper coaches Romuald Peiser and Luca Bucci.

+“Tip of the hat for all that Jonathan has shown.
+We haven’t forgotten that this is his first season and he plays with a lot of confidence, with experience and I’m very happy for him.”

+"I actually think about it all the time,” Sirois said of his rookie MLS season.
+“Whenever I approach a game, I approach it like it's my first game because it's always the first time that you face an opponent.

+“Every game for me is new, I always learn new stuff.
+It's a very rich experience every time that I step on the field and that's how I approach it.
+It is my first year and right now I'm very pleased with how it's gone.”

-Under the watchful eyes of former player Ismael Kone, who visited his hometown following the conclusion of his EFL Championship season with Watford, Montreal (6-8-1) snapped their two-game losing streak in Major League Soccer play.
+Under the watchful eyes of former player Ismael Kone, who visited his hometown following the conclusion of his EFL Championship season with Watford, Montreal (6-8-1) snapped its MLS losing streak.
 Miami's record slipped to 5-9-1.

 Starting in Miami’s back line, Kamal Miller made his return to Stade Saputo to play against his former team.
 The Canadian international was traded to Miami on April 12 along with $1.3 million of general allocation money in return for midfielder Bryce Duke and forward Ariel Lassiter.